xgillard/pyparsers/README.md

 ### API Reference
 As announced in the introduction, pyparsers makes its best to require no learning from your side.
 However, it wouldn't be a library if there was absolutely _no api_ you could learn.
-A full documentation of the API can be found [here](http://htmlpreview.github.io/?https://github.com/xgillard/pyparsers/blob/devel/doc/build/html/index.html).
+A full documentation of the API can be found [here](https://cdn.rawgit.com/xgillard/pyparsers/devel/doc/build/html/index.html).

-_**TODO**_
+_**TODO: Give a summary of the interesting stuffs**_

 ## Installation
 **TODO: The module isn't published to PyPI yet.
 This needs to be done**